 Breakfast links: Time to start planning for growth

-to double it job base and increase its population six-fold.
+Tysons Corner does its part: Over the coming decades, Tysons Corner will grow significantly to double it job base and increase its population six-fold.
 The growth would be impossible without the Silver Line.
 (Streetsblog)

-virtual tunnel.
+Cross the virtual tunnel: At noon today, WMATA will activate the Farragut Crossing virtual tunnel.
 SmarTrip customers will have 30 minutes to transfer along the street.
 The crossing will relieve pressure on Metro Center as a transfer station.
 (Examiner)

-.
+Trail costs jump: Cost estimates for rebuilding the Capital Crescent Trail alongside the Purple Line jumped from $65 million to $103 million.
 Fitting the trains and the trail into the existing tunnel in Bethesda consumes nearly half of the cost.
 (Post)

 Shout it from the treetops: Residents in one Fairfax neighborhood don't like the county's plan to let a private company build a "treetop adventure" in Riverbend Park.
 Critics say the county has become too desperate to raise money in parks.
 (Examiner)

 Movie popcorn gets even more expensive: Mayor Gray has proposed a 5% tax on theater concessions.
 The money would be used to lure a theater east of the Anacostia and to lure big movie studios to film in DC.
 (WBJ)